Marcus Aurelius, the last of the five good Roman emperors once wrote: “The best way to avenge yourself is not to become as they are” (Meditations...

-Apollo Crowning Himself[caption id="attachment_2289" align="aligncenter" width="620"] Antonio Canova, Apollo Crowning Himself, 1791-92, J. Paul Getty Museum, Los Angeles[/caption] In a competition organized by the Venetian aristocrat Don Abbondio Rezzonico, Canova produced his statuette of Apollo Crowning Himself, a work inspired by ancient art of a physically idealized and emotionally detached figure.
-This work came to define the Neoclassical style.
+Canova produced his statuette of Apollo Crowning Himself for a competition organized by the Venetian aristocrat Don Abbondio Rezzonico.
+The statuette was inspired by the ancient art of a physically idealized and emotionally detached figure.
+Furthermore this work came to define the Neoclassical style.

 In 1781, Girolamo Zulian – the Venetian ambassador to Rome – hired Canova to sculpt Theseus and the Minotaur.
 The statue depicts the victorious Theseus seated on the lifeless body of a Minotaur.
-The Scottish painter, archaeologist and dealer, Gavin Hamilton, who was a friend of Canova, advised that he should portray Theseus and the Minotaur after their struggle.
-He considered that Canova would gain more favour and critical acclaim if he were to create a static group rather than a violent one.
-The sculpture did indeed receive widespread acclaim, and helped establish Canova’s reputation as the leading European sculptor of his day.
+The Scottish painter, archaeologist, and dealer, Gavin Hamilton, who was a friend of Canova, advised that he should portray Theseus and the Minotaur after their struggle.
+He felt Canova would gain more favor and critical acclaim if he created a static group rather than a violent one.
+The sculpture did indeed receive widespread acclaim and helped establish Canova’s reputation as the leading European sculptor of his day.

-Pauline Bonaparte as Venus Victrix[caption id="attachment_2291" align="aligncenter" width="620"] Antonio Canova, Paulina Borghese as Venus Victrix, 1805-1808, Galleria Borghese, Rome[/caption] By 1800, Canova was the most celebrated artist in Europe.
+By 1800 Canova was the most celebrated artist in Europe.
 He systematically promoted his reputation by publishing engravings of his works and having marble versions of plaster casts made in his workshop.
-He became so successful that he had acquired patrons from across Europe including France, England, Russia, Poland, Austria, and Holland.
+He became so successful that he acquired patrons from across Europe including France, England, Russia, Poland, Austria, and Holland.

-Since Canova had never seen Washington, he was sent a plaster bust and a drawing of a portrait of Washington in order to aid him in sculpting.
+Since Canova had never seen Washington, he was sent a plaster bust and a drawing of a portrait of Washington in order to aid him in his sculpting.
 Canova depicted Washington as a Roman general, dressed in a tunic, body armor, and a short cape.
 Ironically some thought that the statue should be put on rollers so that it could be quickly moved should something happen to the State House.
-The rollers were discounted as lacking in dignity.
+However the rollers were abandoned for lacking dignity.